 Disturbs breathing cycle

 Sleeping on your stomach is not the best posture for your spine and neck, even though some changes might help stomach sleepers feel better.
-There always remains the risk of soreness and strain on your muscles and joints.
-Because your head is turned to one side for prolonged periods of time, it may further aggravate neck discomfort.
+The risk of soreness and strain on your muscles and joints always remains.
+Because your head remains turned to one side for prolonged periods, it may further aggravate neck discomfort.

 Types of Stomach Sleeping Positions

 The term "prone position" also refers to lying on one's stomach when sleeping.
-This occurs when a person lies completely flat on their chest, touching the mattress with their entire body.
-While stomach sleeping is not necessarily a negative thing—for example, it can be quite helpful for people who have severe snoring problems and obstructive sleep apnea—it may not be the best choice for others.
+This occurs when a person lies flat on their chest, touching the mattress with their entire body.
+While stomach sleeping is not necessarily negative—for example, it can be helpful for people with severe snoring problems and obstructive sleep apnea—it may not be the best choice for others.

-Everyone knows that having a good night's sleep is essential to overall health.
+Everyone knows having a good night's sleep is essential to overall health.
 But is every sleeping position beneficial?
-No, lying on your stomach is usually regarded as one of the worst choices.
-Let's take a closer look at these common stomach sleeping postures and how they affect our health.
+Lying on your stomach is usually considered one of the worst choices.
+Let's look at these common stomach sleeping postures and how they affect our health.

 1. Freefall position

-Many stomach sleepers may relate with the Freefall position, which involves putting their arms over their pillow and tilting their heads to one side.
-On the other hand, this position may strain and hurt your neck.
-Try resting your head on a thin pillow or on nothing at all to improve this position.
+Many stomach sleepers may relate to the Freefall position, which involves putting their arms over their pillow and tilting their heads to one side.
+However, this position may strain and hurt your neck.
+Try resting your head on a thin pillow or nothing at all to improve this position.
 This will encourage a more neutral spine and keep your neck from bending too much.

-A woman sleeps on her stomach with her legs laid straight and hands ups near the head.
+A woman sleeps on her stomach, her legs laid straight, and her hands up near the head

 2. Running Man Position

-A person sleeps on his stomach with one leg straight and other leg folded while his hands are up near the head.
+A person sleeps on his stomach with one leg straight and the other leg folded while his hands are up near the head

 3. Skydiver Position

 The skydiver position is when you sleep with one leg raised and position the arms by the head.
 Although it may look cozy, this particular one can strain your neck and spine.
-To avoid this you might want to maintain your leg down at all times and lay a tiny pillow under your pelvis to adjust this posture.
-By doing this, you may protect your spine from twisting and maintain a more neutral posture.
+To avoid this, keep your leg down at all times and lay a tiny pillow under your pelvis to adjust this posture.
+Doing this may protect your spine from twisting and maintain a more neutral posture.

 Healthy Tips to Sleep on Your Stomach

-Many people find sleeping on their stomachs a bit of a problem.
+Many people find sleeping on their stomachs a problem.
 However, with the following healthy ideas, you can comfortably and restfully do it.
 Here are some tips to help you sleep on your stomach:

 1. Use a flat pillow

-A supportive pillow is essential for sleeping in all directions, but it becomes more than necessary if one ever sleeps on his stomach.
-Your pillow should be firm and flat for your neck and head to remain aligned with your spine.
-This will depend upon the perfect choice for your stomach sleeper pillow.
+A supportive pillow is essential for sleeping in all directions, but it becomes more necessary if one sleeps on one's stomach.
+Your pillow should be firm and flat so your neck and head remain aligned with your spine.

 2. Use a thin mattress

 A firm and thin mattress will provide the appropriate support for back sleepers.
-To prevent pressure from the back and neck, a mattress needs to be a plus but not too soft, and one in which you will not sink your body.
-If it is impossible to buy a new mattress now, you can add some new support by putting a thin board or piece of plywood under it.
+To prevent pressure from the back and neck, a mattress needs to be plush but not too soft and one in which you will not sink your body.
+If buying a new mattress now is impossible, you can add some new support by putting a thin board or piece of plywood under it.

 3. Stretch before You Sleep